open-politics/open-politics-hq/README.md

 The modern information landscape is a mess and often hard to navigate.
 Sometimes there is something you want to prove, or a topic to review deeper, sometimes you just want to know what keeps happening in your home country.
 And whether you are a business with a process problem, an NGO with not enough hands on deck, an Org with unstructred documents or a student with a need for better research tools, this is for you.

 ## The Idea

 A journalist knows how to identify "security framing" in news coverage.
 A policy analyst knows what counts as "meaningful stakeholder engagement" in legislative proposals.
 A bureaucrat knows whether a grant application is properly filled out.

 That expertise lives in their heads, maybe in spreadsheets and notes.
-But sophisticated analysis infrastructure — the kind that lets you systematically apply your analytical framework across thousands of documents — has only been available to well-funded institutions.
+This works great for tens of documents.
+At hundreds or thousands, you're either stuck or you need to hire engineers.
+Meanwhile, sophisticated analysis infrastructure — the kind that lets you systematically apply analytical frameworks at scale — has only been available to well-funded institutions.

 **This gives everyone their own intelligence HQ.** Define your analytical questions in plain language.
 Apply them at scale.
 The key innovation: schemas are shareable, transparent, and improvable.
 Other researchers can see exactly how you defined your framework, critique it, refine it, or apply it to their own data.